 Small businesses often find themselves wedged between the rocks of working capital.
 You understand that you need to maximise working capital to grow and thrive, but you’re limited on how to do it.
 You’re aware you need to increase liquidity to facilitate success but you’re understandably wary of increasing debt, external financing, and other external ways of strengthening the balance sheet.

-However, it is possible for small businesses to optimise their working capital by looking closely at their inventory management, and making some key changes.
+However, it is possible for small businesses to optimise their working capital by looking closely at their inventory management and making some key changes.

 What is Working Capital?

-There are a whole range of factors which affect working capital – both how much you have, and how much you need.
+There is a whole range of factors which affect working capital – both how much you have, and how much you need.
 Factors such as the industry you are in, your supplier relationships, and customer relationships all affect your working capital.

-Working capital is also greatly affected by the nature of your current assets and how quickly they can be liquidised, or turned in to cash.
-If the majority of your assets are either actual cash, or highly liquid assets (such as investments), then you may be able to function with a smaller amount of working capital.
-On the other hand, slow-moving inventory items may require you to have more liquid working capital, or simply more working capital overall.
-Therefore you can see the importance of optimising working capital through inventory management.
+Working capital is also greatly affected by the nature of your current assets and how quickly they can be liquidised or turned in to cash.
+If the majority of your assets are either actual cash or highly liquid assets (such as investments), then you may be able to function with a smaller amount of working capital.
+On the other hand, slow-moving inventory items may require you to have more liquid working capital or simply more working capital overall.
+Therefore, you can see the importance of optimising working capital through inventory management.